andymlau/ChargeRoulette/README.md

 - **examples** - Example input and output files.

 #### Inputs:
-1. Given an input pdb file, such as `examples/2GRN.pdb`, the file must first be submitted to the DEPTH server found [here](http://cospi.iiserpune.ac.in/depth).
+1. Given an input pdb file, such as `examples/input/2GRN.pdb`, the file must first be submitted to the DEPTH server found [here](http://cospi.iiserpune.ac.in/depth).
 2. A zip file containing outputs can be downloaded from the server once the job has been completed.
 The output file with the suffix `-residue_depth.pdb` should be used for ChargeRoulette.
+An example output file is supplied at `examples/input/2GRN.pdb-residue_depth.pdb`.

 3. The command for running charge roulette is: